-The NATO Partnership for Peace Consortium (PfPC) ADL Working Group organized and conducted a two-day workshop to examine the unique lessons learned from Ukraine on training in war, particularly the effective use of distributed learning.
-The Armed Forces of Ukraine have demonstrated the transformative power of training and the critical need for robust ADL systems to maintain essential training during warfare.
-At the PfPC workshop, hosted by the Military Academy “General Mihailo Apostolski” in Skopje, eLearning and security cooperation experts explored ways to make training capabilities more interoperable, resilient, adaptable, survivable, and usable, informed by data-driven insights and equal to the dynamic requirements generated in the contemporary battlefield.
+The Armed Forces of Ukraine have demonstrated the transformative power of training and the critical need for robust distributed learning systems to maintain essential instruction during warfare.
+At the PfPC workshop, hosted by the Military Academy “General Mihailo Apostolski,” eLearning and security cooperation experts explored ways to make training capabilities more interoperable, resilient, adaptable, survivable, usable, informed by data-driven insights, and equal to the dynamic requirements generated in the contemporary battlefield.

 The war in Ukraine illustrates that training is both a necessary preparation for armed conflict and a vital capability to sustain the fight after war begins.
 Since 2014 and throughout the current war, the Ukrainian armed forces have excelled in combining the creative use of eLearning and localized partner-nation content to far outpace Russia in renewing ready, agile manpower for a quickly changing battlespace and a shifting mix of new weapon systems.
 NATO and allied countries have much to learn from the successful Ukrainian response to the distinct training challenges presented by the war.